 Joginder Nagar railway station is just 635 KM from Leh via Manali Leh Highway but is not a major one.

 Best time to visit Shey Monastery

 The best time to visit the Shey monastery is during the celebration of festivals like Shey Rhupla and Shey Doo Lhoo, celebrated in July/August.
-The months of May to October, in general, is a very good time to visit Shey Monastery because the weather is most favorable for traveling.
-The weather is pleasant and roads to Ladakh are also open during that time.
+The months of May to October, in general, is a perfect time to visit Shey Monastery because the weather is most favorable for traveling.
+The weather is pleasant, and roads to Ladakh are also open during that time.

-The roads to reach Ladakh via Ladakh via Srinagar and Manali are closed from November to April-May, because of heavy snow.
-Therefore traveling via air is the only option to reach Leh, and further to Shey monastery in Ladakh during winter time.
+The roads to reach Ladakh via Srinagar and Manali are closed from November to April-May, because of heavy snow.
+Therefore traveling via air is the only option to reach Leh, and further to Shey monastery in Ladakh during wintertime.

 Hence, a good time to travel to Shey monastery is the